 Designed to push you to your limits, HIIT has become a popular training choice for anyone who wants to get maximum results in little time while working towards their fitness goals.

 This fast-paced training style is typically between 20-45 minutes and involves short, intense bursts of exercise.
 These exercises often use bodyweight, but can have added weights, like a kettlebell, dumbbell or medicine ball, and are followed by either active or complete rest.
 HIIT workouts will make you sweat and keep your heart rate elevated the whole time!

 The idea is to work at your maximum effort.
-According to the American Heart Association, vigorous activity is usually around 85% of your maximum heart rate, which is the maximum number of times your heart will beat in a minute without you going beyond your limits.
+According to the American Heart Association, vigorous activity is usually around 70-85% of your maximum heart rate, which is the maximum number of times your heart will beat in a minute without you going beyond your limits.

 For you to complete HIIT and get the full benefits, you need to push yourself every round!